-To widen the scope of NTU students and reinforce their interflow with students of foreign universities, NTU has approved the regulations governing cross-country Dual Degree Programs with foreign universities/colleges in October 2004, and revised the regulations in June 2008.
-According to the regulations, students of undergraduate and graduate (Master's, and Ph.D. programs) departments who finish at least two semesters of study are eligible to apply for study abroad, and may go study at partner institutes based on the agreements between NTU and the foreign institutes.
-Students who meet the graduation requirements of both schools may receive a dual-degree.
-To initiate a new prospect for NTU international academic interflow, NTU signed the first Dual-Ph.D. degree program agreement with the L'Universite Joseph Founier (Grenoble 1) in 2002, and with 14 partners of such kind following from France, Japan, Austria and Singapore.
+To widen the scope of NTU students and reinforce their interflow with students of foreign universities, NTU has approved the regulation pertaining international Dual Degree Programs with foreign universities/colleges in October 2004, and revised the regulation in June 2008.
+According to the regulation, students of undergraduate and graduate (Master's, and Ph.D. programs) programs who finish at least two semesters of study at NTU are eligible to apply for the particular Dual Degree Program based on the agreements between NTU and the foreign institutes.
+Students who achieve the graduation requirements of both institutions may receive a dual-degree.
+To initiate a new prospect for NTU international academic interflow, NTU signed the first Dual-Ph.D. degree program agreement with L'Universite Joseph Founier (Grenoble 1) in 2002, and with 20 other university partners from France, the USA, Japan, Austria, Singapore, and so on.